 These types of position papers do not need to be more than one or two pages in length and may be written either in paragraph form or with bullet points for each unique idea/issue in the topic area.
-Also, the entire delegation can benefit from each individual's work if these papers are copied and shared with each member of the group, thus providing a more well-rounded view of the represented country's positions on all issues.
+Also, the entire delegation can benefit from each individual's work if these papers are copied and shared with each group member, thus providing a more well-rounded view of the represented country's positions on all issues.

-"Public" Position Papers
+Public Position Papers